stanwood/handbook/README.md

 - Wework, Business Link or Mindshare

+**Food & Drinks**

+We do dinners burger-and-beer-style.
+Anything fancy needs prior approval by the MD.

 **Food during events**

 - We have breakfast at the hotel
 - Lunch is paid by the company
 - Dinner is paid by the company
-- Drinks is paid by the company, if the MD is present
+- Drinks are paid by the MD (if present) (Note: This is not tax-deductable.)

 ### Expensing